 Frequent blow-drying or hair straightening can damage your hair, leaving it dry and brittle.

 The heat can also dry your scalp, leading to irritation and itchiness.
-It's entirely possible to scorch your scalp with a hairdryer, so be careful!
+Believe it or not, it’s also possible to scorch your scalp with a hairdryer, so be careful!

-Where possible, use a clean, soft towel to blot your hair dry and let it dry naturally.
+Where possible, use a clean, soft towel to gently dry your hair, and then let it fully dry naturally.

 - Use hair products made with natural ingredients (avoid chemicals)